Momentum-Team-8/momentum-team-8.github.io/_posts/2021-06-30-django-wrap-up.md

 For this phase we will ask you to meet with an instructor one-on-one to talk about your code instead of presenting to an audience.
 We'll ask you a few questions about Python, Django and the project you have been working on.

+### Technical Questions

+These are literally the questions we're going to ask you:

+1. Walk us through what happens in Django when someone types a url like `www.djangoapp.com/card/2/edit` into a browser's address bar.
+2. Open the django shell and select an object from your database, then get its related objects (we'll ask you different specifics here depending on what your models are).
+3. Show me a template that uses conditional rendering and explain how that works.

-Interviews take place on Thursday during our normal class time, 2:00-3:30.
+**Interviews take place on Thursday during our normal class time, 2:00-3:30.** Please come to the classroom and we'll use breakout rooms for our separate meetings.

 ### Honey Badgers and Pine Martens meet with Amy